"Neeley Scale" for Air Density

 The "Neeley Scale" represents a cross-section of the total atmosphere; that which extends only from the mountain tops to sea level where sports using a projectile are typically played.
 This cross-section is displayed on a 100 scale, which can then be divided into smaller increments of one or more decimals for extreme accuracy.
 However, the larger benefit is derived from the whole number as one compares performance or expectations between one geographical location and another.

 Since air density is very light at the top of tall mountains, especially when the temperatures are warmer, the scale begins at zero at this elevation.
 The scale will approach 100 at sea level as the air density becomes heavier, if it is very cold in temperature on a particular event day.
 The bulk of professional and non-professional sporting events will fit between 20.0 and 80.0 on the "Neeley Scale," so that rarely would an event approach the extremes of zero and 100.
 One would probably be far below sea level and well into the Arctics' coldest air before the gauge would read above 100.
-Similarly, one would probably need to be in the highest of mountain peaks, with the temperature approaching "hot," for the gauge to read in the minus scale.
+Similarly, one would probably need to be in the highest of mountain peaks, with the temperature approaching "hot," for the gauge to read near zero on the scale.

 The effect of humidity on air density is very slight and is actually opposite what it is commonly purported to be.
 The common reputation of humidity is that it is heavy; however, this is a misnomer.
 Humidity is actually light for a projectile to fly through, because there is more hydrogen in humid air than in dry air, which contains a larger percentage of nitrogen.
 And, of course, nitrogen is heavier than hydrogen.
 The "Neeley Scale" takes into account humidity, as well as temperature and elevation-related barometric pressure.